luathebee/netflix-api-bootcamp/README.md

 ### Self Assessment
 It took me some time to keep up with all the lessons and to implement all of the features.
 Cruds are functional.
 Authentication works.
-Features mentioned below woere not added due to time constraint.
+Features mentioned below were not added due to time constraint.
 #### To Do:
-* Fix Expception Treatment (errorHandler)
+* Fix Exception Treatment (errorHandler)
+  * Hangs - does not return
 * Implement User List
 * Add winston for Logging
 * Implement testing with Jest
-* Replace secrets with dotenv
+* Replace jwtgit secrets with dotenv